wadelau/wadelau.github.io/hanjst/hanjst-install.md

 </body>
 </html>
 ```
-We adds two more elements for Hanjst to
+We adds two more elements for Hanjst, trying to adjust the behaving of the template engine.

 ### Run-time